Skip to content

 The histopathological finding of optic glioma is benign pilocytic astrocytoma (WHO Grade I).
 It is fundamentally different from high-grade gliomas such as glioblastoma multiforme (WHO Grade IV).

 Tumor cells show a characteristic morphology with bipolar cell processes and contain Rosenthal fibers.
-They originate from glial cells (astrocytes) of the optic nerve and compress and replace the optic nerve from within.
+They arise from glial cells (astrocytes) of the optic nerve, compressing and replacing the optic nerve from within.

-Optic pathway gliomas associated with neurofibromatosis type 1 (NF1) are caused by mutations in the NF1 gene (chromosome 17q11.2).
+Optic glioma associated with NF1 (neurofibromatosis type 1) is caused by mutations in the NF1 gene (chromosome 17q11.2).

-In sporadic (non-NF1) pilocytic astrocytomas, the BRAF-KIAA1549 fusion gene is frequently observed.
+In sporadic (non-NF1-associated) pilocytic astrocytomas, the BRAF-KIAA1549 fusion gene is frequently observed.
 This fusion gene also activates the MAPK pathway and promotes tumor growth.

-Some cases harbor the BRAF V600E mutation, and cases with this mutation tend to have a higher grade of malignancy6).
+Some cases harbor the BRAF V600E mutation, and cases with this mutation tend to have higher malignancy 6).

-The majority of optic pathway gliomas are low-grade and show slow growth.
-The tumor enlarges the optic nerve from within and causes kinking (downward kinking) of the optic nerve within the orbit.
-Uniform enlargement and downward kinking on MRI are key points for imaging diagnosis.
+The majority of optic gliomas are low-grade and show slow growth.
+The tumor enlarges the optic nerve from within, causing kinking and downward kinking of the nerve within the orbit.
+Uniform enlargement and downward kinking on MRI are key imaging findings.

 Cases confined to the orbit:

-• NF1-associated cases: spontaneous regression has been reported1)
+• Cases with NF1: spontaneous regression has been reported1)

 • Visual prognosis largely depends on the timing of initial treatment (early detection)